 If you have ground surrounding your property which isn’t sloped sufficiently away from its foundations, you could find water collects there and seeps into the basement or crawlspace.
 Make sure that your direct away the water to avoid a problem.

-Mold problems are often caused because your guttering is damaged and causing a leak.
+Mold problems often come about because your guttering is damaged and causing a leak.
 If the roof gutters are regularly inspected and cleaned, this won’t become a problem.
 Make sure that you carry out routine maintenance and your guttering will stay in good condition.

 When temperatures go down, the air isn’t able to hold as much moisture, and if there isn’t sufficiently good airflow through your property, the excess moisture starts to appear on floors, windows, and walls.
 You can improve air circulation by opening the doors between your rooms and moving your furniture away from the walls.